discover & work in

 Black risotto is in abundance along the islands and Croatian coastline.
 Made from the ink of cuttlefish or squid to give it that black coloring, chefs generally also use garlic, red wine, and olive oil to give it a more intense color and flavor.
 Paella negra in Spain or Spaghetti al nero di seppie in Italy are more famous but Croatia’s squid ink risotto is gaining more notoriety for its intense seafood palette that celebrates the briny qualities of the ocean.

-The dish has become a staple in cities all along the shoreline because of its traditional connection to the water and its simple preparation.
+The dish has become a staple in a number of the best destinations in Croatia along the shoreline because of its traditional connection to the water and its simple preparation.
 But when you bite into the dish, you will understand that simple does not mean easy.

 The joys of the sea take center stage in traditional brudet, a seafood stew typical along the Adriatica coastline.
 The most customary brudet includes several different types of white fish and shellfish cooked low and slow in tomatoes, wine, and with aromatics.

 Even though it is a dish most often associated with the Dalmatian coast, it’s a favorite among locals of the Istrian Peninsula.
-The traditional meal is cooked in a single pot and dates back to medieval Venice or the fishermen’s stew from the Marche region of eastern Italy.
-No matter where the dish originated, it has become intertwined with the culture of Croatia’s coastline for a light, delicious, and yet filling meal.
+The traditional meal is cooked in a single pot and dates back to medieval Venice or the fisherman’s stew from the Marche region of eastern Italy.
+No matter where the dish originated, it has become intertwined with the culture of Croatia’s coastline for a light, delicious, and yet filling meal, as well as a top thing to do in Croatia when learning how to make the dish.

 Fried pastries are a popular dessert across history and the world, and Fritule is the local donut-like sweet treat popular along the Adriatic coast.
 Made with egg yolks as a base but mixed with customary ingredients like grate lemon, orange rinds, raisins or rum, it’s a traditional holiday treat and incredibly addictive because of their general small size, doughy inside, crunchy exterior, and additional flavors.